danecrosby/Postal-Lightning/README.md

 # Postal-Lightning
-Mapping lightning strikes by US Postal code
+Mapping lightning strikes geo data to US Postal codes

 This project takes lightning stike from the NOAA Cloud-to-Ground Lightning Strikes which is daily lightning strikes aggregated into 0.1 x 0.1 degree tiles, sized roughly 11 km^2, and tries to map that data onto US postal codes by determining which tiles fall into which postal code area. https://console.cloud.google.com/bigquery(cameo:product/noaa-public/lightning)?project=geo-lightning&ws=!1m0